-Counts as Mathematics and Basic Sciences for ABET, total units Mathematics and Basic Sciences = 49.
-Counts as Engineering Concepts for ABET, total units Engineering Concepts = 86.
-Students should contact the Office of Academic and Student Affairs for approved lists in the categories of technical breadth and GE (see pages 22 and 23 for details).
-See page 65 or 86 for list of electives.
+- 1. Counts as Mathematics and Basic Sciences for ABET, total units Mathematics and Basic Sciences = 49. - 2.
+Counts as Engineering Concepts for ABET, total units Engineering Concepts = 87.

+3. Students should contact the Office of Academic and Student Affairs for approved lists in the categories of technical breadth and GE; details on page 22.